LZHHH4869/Exercise1/Exercise1.md

 ![](Exercise1_files/figure-markdown_strict/unnamed-chunk-14-1.png)
 ![](Exercise1_files/figure-markdown_strict/unnamed-chunk-15-1.png)
-\#\#\# From Figure3A, we can learn that the departure delay time of airlines from Austin to other places shows the least in September.
-From Figure3B, US carrier’s airlines delay less than other carriers in general and apart from Apirl, the time of departure delay of NW carrier’s airlines is almost 0 in 2008.
+\#\#\# From Figure3A, we can learn that the departure delay time of airlines from Austin to other places showed the least in September.
+From Figure3B, US carrier’s airlines delayed less than other carriers in general and apart from April, the time of departure delay of NW carrier’s airlines was almost 0 in 2008.

 ## Then we use database of AustinDep to make barplots of time of arrival delay (Austin is the origin).

 ![](Exercise1_files/figure-markdown_strict/unnamed-chunk-16-1.png)
 ![](Exercise1_files/figure-markdown_strict/unnamed-chunk-17-1.png)
-\#\#\# From Figure3C we can learn that the arrival in other places from Austin delay less in September and November than other months.
-Similar to the first group, from Figure3D, the US and NW carrier delay less than other carriers.
+\#\#\# From Figure3C we can learn that the arrival in other places from Austin delayed less in September and November than other months.
+Similar to the first group, from Figure3D, the US and NW carrier delayed less than other carriers.

 ## Use AustinDep to make a barplot of time of departure delay (Austin is the destination).

 ![](Exercise1_files/figure-markdown_strict/unnamed-chunk-18-1.png)
 ![](Exercise1_files/figure-markdown_strict/unnamed-chunk-19-1.png) \#\#
-From Figure3E, the arrival in other places from Austin delay less in September and November than other months.
-From Figure3F, NW, US and F9 carrier delay less than other carriers in 2008.
+From Figure3E, the arrival in other places from Austin delayed less in September and November than other months.
+From Figure3F, NW, US and F9 carrier delayed less than other carriers in 2008.

 ## Then use dataset of AustinDep to make a barplot of time of arrival delay (Austin is the destination).

 ![](Exercise1_files/figure-markdown_strict/unnamed-chunk-20-1.png)
 ![](Exercise1_files/figure-markdown_strict/unnamed-chunk-21-1.png)
-\#\#\# From Figure3G, the arrival in other places from Austin still delay less in September than other months.
-Similar to the first group, from Figure3H, the NW carrier delay less than other carriers in 2008, and US, F9 and MQ are close to each other.
+\#\#\# From Figure3G, the arrival in other places from Austin still delayed less in September than other months.
+Similar to the first group, from Figure3H, the NW carrier delayed less than other carriers in 2008, and US, F9 and MQ were close to each other.

 ## Next, in general, make barplots of time of departure delay in 2008 considering all airlines.